Chapter 13 Bankruptcy Law

 Do I have To Go To Court When I File Chapter 13 Bankruptcy?

-As soon as your chapter 13 bankruptcy case is filed, the court will automatically assigned a bankruptcy 341 hearing court date.
+As soon as your chapter 13 bankruptcy case is filed, the court will automatically assign a bankruptcy 341 hearing court date.
 This court date usually occurs in about 30-45 days from the date your case is filed.
-If you live in King county your meeting will most likely be held on a Monday and is located at the Federal Court in downtown Seattle, WA.
-If you live in Snohomish or Pierce county the court dates are usually on a Thursday and are held in at Everett Station in Everett, WA or Union Station in Tacoma, WA respectively.
+If you live in King county or Clark county your meeting will most likely be held on a Monday and is currently being held telephonically.
+If you live in Snohomish county or Pierce county, the court dates are also being held telephonically, usually on a Thursday.
 Attendance at the meeting is mandatory and you will need to make arrangements to attend the court hearing in advance.
-If English is a second language then a translator may also be provided at the time of the hearing.
+If English is a second language, then a translator may also be provided at the time of the hearing.

 - State your name and current address for the record.